cloudevents/spec/cloudevents/extensions/deprecation.md

-# Deprecation and Sunset extension
+# Deprecation extension

-This specification defines attributes that can be included in CloudEvents to indicate to [consumers](../spec.md#consumer) or [intermediaries](../spec.md#intermediary) the deprecation and sunset status of the event type.
+This specification defines attributes that can be included in CloudEvents to indicate to [consumers](../spec.md#consumer) or [intermediaries](../spec.md#intermediary) the deprecation of the events.
 These attributes inform consumers of CloudEvents about upcoming changes or removals, facilitating smoother transitions and proactive adjustments.

 ## Notational Conventions